 industry specific faq

-Answer some questions about your industry to establish early trust.
+Provide expertise about your industry to establish trust early on.

 Engage with prospects & turn them into customers

 “Landing pages containing video receive 80% higher conversion rates.”

 Once an ideal prospect has learned about your brand, it is now time to convert them into a customer.
 In this stage we must ‘Engage’ our audience and give them a reason to buy.
 However the engage stage actually contains several sub-sections- including both consideration and conversion.